 - Letter formation handout (free download)

 In addition to the ideas below, be sure to grab a copy of our color by letter worksheet.
 It’s a fun way to teach letter formation through a coloring activity that helps kids with the visual memory needed for letter writing skills.

-One thing that is apparent in our Handwriting Group on Facebook is the very real need that parents and teachers struggle with when it comes to teaching letter formation.
+One thing that is apparent in teaching Handwriting is the very real need that parents and teachers struggle with when it comes to teaching letter formation.

 Creative Ways to Teach Letter Formation

 These fun handwriting activities are those that add a fresh concept to teaching letter formation.
 You can use these ideas to teach pre-writing skills or to work on specific letters.